Anne Wojcicki

-Anne E. Wojcicki (/wuːˈtʃɪtski/ woo-CHITS-kee; born July 28, 1973) is an American entrepreneur.
-She is known for co-founding the personal genomics company 23andMe.
+Anne E. Wojcicki (/wuːˈtʃɪtski/ woo-CHITS-kee; born July 28, 1973) is an American entrepreneur who co-founded the personal genomics company 23andMe.

 Early life and education

 Wojcicki was born in Palo Alto, California, the youngest of three sisters: Susan Wojcicki, former CEO of YouTube, and Janet Wojcicki, an anthropologist and epidemiologist.
 Her parents are Esther Wojcicki (née Hochman), an educator and journalist, and Stanley Wojcicki, a Polish-born physics professor emeritus at Stanford University.
 The three sisters grew up on Stanford's campus.
 When she was fourteen, she learned how to figure skate and later started playing ice hockey.

 Wojcicki attended Gunn High School in Palo Alto, where she edited the school newspaper, The Oracle, and won a scholarship for her sports stories.
 She received a Bachelor of Science in biology at Yale University in 1996.
 During her time there she played on the varsity women's ice hockey team.
 She conducted molecular biology research at the National Institutes of Health and at the University of California, San Diego.